Urhobo Historical Society

 “ A Panel appointed under this section, shall, within three months of its appointment, report its findings to the House of Assembly”

-FIRST PART of our proceedings and findings regarding the above:
+We hereby present to you the FIRST PART of our proceedings and findings

 At our first sitting on Tuesday, the 06th of December, 2005, the provisions of Rule 2 (a) of the Bayelsa State House of Assembly Impeachment Procedure Rules were invoked to enable The Panel sit in camera.